microsoft/CodeTalk/README.md

 2. Real-Time Error information
 3. Accessible Debugging

-CodeTalk is currently only available for Visual Studio running in windows.
+CodeTalk is currently only available for Visual Studio running in Windows.
 We are working very hard towards bringing it to more platforms and IDEs.
 Stay tuned.

 # Getting Started
 To know more about CodeTalk features, please visit the [Wiki](https://github.com/Microsoft/CodeTalk/wiki).